yajurvendrasinh/interview-tech-prep/README.md

 #### Interview preparation grid

-For your personal projects/resume experiences be sure you can talk in detail to the following:
+For your personal projects/resume experiences be sure you can talk in detail about the following:

 - Challenges, Mistakes/Failures, what you enjoyed, leadership, conflicts, and what you'd do differently.
 - Know your technical projects.
 Also think of follow up questions (how would you scale the application?)